YungShengLu/LASS/Get_Latest_PM2.5/README.md

 ##Description

-###Retrieve the latest PM2.5 data from measurement 'airbox' / 'lass' for each Device_ID and store it as CSV files .
+f###Retrieve the latest PM2.5 data from measurement 'airbox' / 'lass' for each Device_ID and store it as CSV files .

 This program retrieves latest PM2.5 data for each device stored in database:'PM25',measurement:'airbox'/'lass' of influxDB .